atulvsharma/as400helloworld/README.md

 # as400helloworld
-This repo is used for HelloWorld SQLRPGLE program
+This repo is used for HelloWorld SQLRPGLE program.